 Corned beef soup using your leftover corned beef from St. Patricks Day!
 Make this chowder in your Instant Pot, Ninja Foodi or on your stovetop tonight!

+You can make it in your Ninja Foodi or on your stovetop too.
+I have you covered!
 I bet you didn’t completely finish your hunk of meat yesterday did you??

 We didn’t, so I thought I’d create a corned beef soup to enjoy it today too!

 I had everything I needed in my fridge.
 To begin with this is what I added.
 I used frozen vegetables but you could use canned, they will just become softer.